ddmitov/software-bookmarks/README.md

         * [For loop with range - Learn Python 3 - Snakify](https://snakify.org/en/lessons/for_loop_range/)
         * [How to add a dataframe to an existing excel file](https://python-forum.io/Thread-How-to-add-a-dataframe-to-an-existing-excel-file)
         * [How to Add Leading Zeros to a Number in MySQL | Database.Guide](https://database.guide/how-to-add-leading-zeros-to-a-number-in-mysql/)
+        * [How to Convert a Tuple to a String in Python [With Examples]](https://codefather.tech/blog/tuple-to-string-python/)
         * [How to encode URLs in Python | URLEncoder](https://www.urlencoder.io/python/)
         * [How to flatten a hierarchical index in pandas DataFrame columns in Python](https://kite.com/python/answers/how-to-flatten-a-hierarchical-index-in-pandas-dataframe-columns-in-python)
         * [How to Merge Two Pandas DataFrames on Index - Statology](https://www.statology.org/pandas-merge-on-index/)